 “Another cause for congratulations is the generous extension of the Garden limits by the addition of an adjacent hillside and meadow.
 The labor of the curator would be materially lightened if the garden were fenced and more warning signs posted.
 Her work consisted of conducting visitors, exterminating pestilent weeds and protecting the property from marauders.
 For “ ‘Tis true, ‘tis pity, and pity ‘tis, ‘tis true” that a small proportion of our citizens have not yet learned to name the birds without a gun, or to love the wood rose and leave it on its stalk.”
 [Nov.
 8, 1912].

-The Garden was not protected by any substantial fence until 1924, and then only partially.
-Although the initial action by the Park Board in creating the Garden called for a fence, there is no positive record that one was ever put up, but if there were a fence, it would have been around the original 3 acres only as the 1907 action stated (fencing details).
+In order to really secure the Garden from large animals, vandals and people that just wandered in from all directions without regard to where they stepped, it had to be securely fenced and equipped with gates that could be locked.
+Eloise Butler even resorted to the newspaper on three occasions to state her case for a fence, but he Garden was not protected by any substantial fence until 1924, and then only partially.
+Although the initial action by the Park Board in creating the Garden called for a fence, there is no positive record that one was ever put up, but if there were a fence, it would have been around the original 3 acres only as the 1907 action stated.
 A fence was a necessary step to keep out interlopers, "spooners", and destructive animals, such as the neighboring hog.
-Eloise had the fence put up herself in 1924.

 "It’s not the wild, voracious mosquito-